-You’re planning a November wedding and you chose sea foam green bridesmaids dresses.
+You’re planning a November wedding and you choose sea foam green bridesmaids dresses.
 You loved the hue, but it ended up not fitting into the vibe of fall at all.
 Your girls just looked cold and now you’re thinking the color was more purposeful for summer.
 Dreaming up the perfect wedding color palette that fits your vision, wedding season, venue and other details can be tricky.
 But, the Chancey Charm team is here to share our top secrets for choosing your wedding color palette below.
 Enjoy!

 -The Chancey Charm Team